Water-Melon/Melang/docs/coroutine.md

-Besides this way, there is a function named *mln_eval* to start a new script task in the current thread to execute a piece of code.
+Besides this way, there is a function named *eval* to start a new script task in the current thread to execute a piece of code.

 ```
+sys = import('sys');
-mln_eval(val, data, in_string);
+sys.eval(val, data, in_string);
 ```

 If *in_string* is true, *val* is the script code, otherwise *val* is the script file path.

 *data* will be passed to the new script task.
-If we want to use *data* in new task, we can use the variable named *EVAL_DATA* which is an internal variable added by *mln_eval*.
+If we want to use *data* in new task, we can use the variable named *EVAL_DATA* which is an internal variable added by *eval*.

 *data* not support all data types, it just supports: